 - Loss of parental guidance (for children of the deceased).

 In addition to these economic damages, you may also be eligible to receive compensation for noneconomic damages.
 Noneconomic damages may include compensation for emotional suffering and trauma.

 In some cases, a surviving family member may also file a “survival action” claim.
 This may occur when the decedent does not die immediately.
 Survival action claims may include compensation for the pain and suffering experienced by the decedent in their final days or weeks.
 This degree of pain and suffering may be determined by factors such as the severity of the pain and injuries, degree of consciousness, and the decedent’s awareness of impending death.

-It’s also important to note that wrongful deaths are civil suits, but in some circumstances they may also carry criminal charges.
+It’s also important to note that wrongful deaths are civil suits, but they may also carry criminal charges in some circumstances.
 Generally, the criminal charge associated with a wrongful death case would be murder or manslaughter.

 Should I Hire a Wrongful Death Attorney?